swaptacular/swpt_stomp/README.md

 ================================================

-[Swaptacular] nodes use [STOMP] to interoperably send [Swaptacular Messaging Protocol] messages to each other.
-This project implements both a STOMP client (sending messages), and a STOMP server (receiving messages).
+[Swaptacular] nodes use [STOMP] to interoperably send [Swaptacular Messaging Protocol] (SMP) messages to each other.
+This project implements both a STOMP client (to send messages), and a STOMP server (to receive messages).
 The ultimate deliverable is a [docker image], generated from the project's [Dockerfile](../master/Dockerfile).